Rei-SwitchBot/faq/en-us/Battery Circulator Fan.md

 2. When fully charged and used without oscillation at fan speed 2, the circulator's battery lasts approximately 30 hours.
 If the battery only lasts a few hours, please fully charge the circulator, set it to no oscillation and fan speed 2, and check its duration.

+---
+### Troubleshooting SwitchBot Battery Circulator Fan Not Oscillating Vertically or Horizontally When Pressing the Button on the Control Panel

+Thank you for reaching out to us.
+We sincerely apologize for any inconvenience this may have caused and appreciate the opportunity to assist you.
+Regarding this issue, could you please check the following points?
+1. Please check if the child lock is enabled by going to the SwitchBot app → Circulator Fan → Gear icon.
+If it is enabled, please turn it off.